spatie/laravel-uptime-monitor/docs/advanced-usage/manually-modifying-monitors.md

  - `monitor:delete` deletes a row
  - `monitor:enable` and `monitor:disable` change the value of the `enabled` field
  - `monitor:list` lists all rows
- - `monitor:sync-file` syncs monitors from a json file (see [syncing monitors from a file](https://docs.spatie.be/laravel-uptime-monitor/v2/advanced-usage/syncing-monitors-from-a-file))

 You can also manually manipulate the table rows instead.
 Here's a description of the fields you can manipulate: